 Dir.
 Michael Showalter | Cast: Holly Hunter, Kumail Nanjiani, Zoe Kazan | US, 2016, 119 mins

-A well-thought out daringly witty script and some surprising twists and turns make this cross-cultural romantic drama, based on the true life of Pakistani Muslim comedian Kumail Nanjiani and his onscreen American girlfriend, a real pleasure to watch.
-Nanjiani wrote the script with his wife Emily Gordon in a film that successful sends up terrorism, religion and racism.
+A thoughtful and daringly witty script with some surprising twists and turns make this cross-cultural romantic drama, based on the true life of Pakistani Muslim comedian Kumail Nanjiani and his onscreen American girlfriend, a real pleasure.
+Nanjiani and his wife Emily Gordon co-wrote the script that successful sends up terrorism, religion and racism.
 The film is given a gutsy kick up the pants by Holly Hunter, superb as Emily’s mother, sparring with onscreen husband Ray Romano.